jamestjsp/SLICOT_C/docs/CONTRIBUTING_FOR_AI.md

         // C LDA is number of COLUMNS
         if (n > 0 && lda < n) { info = -6; goto cleanup; } // Check minimum columns for A
     } else {
-        // C LDA is number of ROWS (Fortran style)
+        // C LDA is number of rows (Fortran style)
         if (lda < min_lda_f) { info = -6; goto cleanup; } // Check minimum rows for A
     }
     // ... validate other pointers and leading dimensions ...